jtamboli07/BPMEWorkshop/case_Management.md

 ![build_project](images/buildproject/9.png)

 In the process below we defined the major states/milestones for a support process for fault resolution.
 As you can see, every state is defined as a stateless process.
 Because the state processes are stateless, the flexibility that it brings is that the user can update the state through a user interface and based on the business rules, the process will be processed to the next appropriate state.
+Another benefit is that a stateless process is much easier to upgrade in place.
+There is no need to migrate data that may be associated with a long running process.
+Stateless processes fetch data in the central repository at the current state to present to the user.

 ![build_project](images/buildproject/10.png)